Avutzhan/leetcode/README.md

 # Algorithms and DS Interview Preparation

 I was learning algorithms and data structures with **Brute Force** method.
 Learned, read, solved all that i found about algorithms.
+Brute Force not effective and quick way of learning.

-I will try new method **Divide and Conquer**
+I will try new method **Divide and Conquer**.
+This method must be quick and effective learning way.

 * Focus on one programming language (python)
 * Learn from basic topics